“I slept though The Who? HOW do you sleep through The Who? Why didn’t you wake me?”

 Two days of heavy rain and mud was to our knees in places.
 The path was two football fields away… and we are hallucinating.

-Then the Earth Mother bequeathed her gift of the mud and we made the mud fun.
+Then the Woodstock Angel teamed up with Mother Earth and they bequeathed their gift of the mud… and we made the mud fun.
 The people made slides and slides gave us joy and laughter.
 She deemed we play like children in Her Great Earth, Woodstock.
 Freaks sluiced, we cheered them.
 They raised the filthiest among us… in offering.

 My brain looked like two eggs in a fry pan and I was done for the night.
 With a little help from my reds I faded in and out to Paul Butterfield then slept soaked to the bone until…